-Research and Creative Interests: Comparative Literature, Cultural Criticism, and Gender Studies Teaching Interests:
+Comparative Literature, Cultural Studies, and Gender Studies

-What do you expect of students?
 I expect students to stretch.
 Because in the liberal arts, we're after nothing short of freeing minds.

-Outside of being a professor, what do you do for fun and/or relaxation?
 I'm not afraid to admit a penchant for the likes of Harry Potter, Percy Jackson, and Once Upon A Time.